ucldc/ingest_deploy/README.md

 #### Provision workers

-Once this is done and the instances are in a state of "running", get the machines setup and running a worker process:
+Once this is done and the instances are in a state of "running", you'll need to provision the workers by installing required software, configurations and start running Akara & the worker processes that listen on the queues
+specified:

-* To provision the workers by installing required software, configurations and start running Akara & the worker processes that listen on the queues specified, run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-stage.yml --extra-vars='rq_work_queues=["normal-stage","low-stage"]'`
+* To provision the workers, run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-stage.yml --extra-vars='rq_work_queues=["normal-stage","low-stage"]'`

-You should see the worker processes appear in the RQ dashboard once this is done.
-(As Mark for access to the dashboard).
+* Check the status of the the harvesting process through the <a href="https://52.10.100.133/rq/">RQ Dashboard</a> (admin interface).
+You should now see the provisioned workers listed, and acting on the jobs in the queue.
+You will be able to see the workers running jobs (indicated by a "play" triangle icon) and then finishing (indicated by a "pause" icon).

 NOTE: if you already have provisioned worker machines running jobs, use the --limit=<ip range> eg. --limit=10.60.22.\* to make sure you don't reprovision